jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.8.1 (2026/09/24) =
+* Fix: Security: visitors could override a chatbot's or form's model, instructions or environment with renamed parameters.
+Fixed, and the Advisor widget now escapes its output.
+* Add: Glass, a new chatbot theme with colored light under frosted glass, a dark and a light mode, and a mode that follows the visitor's device.
+* Update: Every chatbot theme was polished: proper headings, lists and tables in replies, an empty state that introduces the bot, message actions beside the bubble, and a message field that keeps its height on every WordPress theme.
+* Update: Timeless and Messages have refreshed defaults (larger text, rounder corners, a white pane), and Messages drops its bubble tails.
+Customized themes keep their own values.
+* Update: Redesigned the dashboard's AI Visibility card, with visits, score and the top AI companies from SEO Engine, and an example you can hide when it is not installed.
+* Add: Templates in the Content Studio, shared with the classic generator.
+* Add: Every text the chatbot says on its own can be translated or changed with the mwai_chatbot_texts filter, plus a new Empty State Hint parameter.
+* Update: Pictures sent by visitors appear as a photo card, and message actions can be reached with the keyboard.
+* Update: The mwai_image MCP tool accepts an aspect ratio, and images requested without a size are now square instead of 21:9 on Gemini.
+* Update: Workspace now tells you when your site refuses a rename, a delete or a save, instead of failing silently.
+* Update: Deleting or resetting a chatbot, a theme or a template now asks first.
+* Fix: Embeddings were skipped on pages made with a page builder (Breakdance, Oxygen, Bricks...).
+* Fix: Models of a Custom (OpenAI-compatible) environment could not receive images.
+* Fix: The discussions list with several lists on one page, empty discussions, and its menu while scrolling.
+* Fix: The admin crashed when a chatbot's ID was changed, and a crash in one settings tab no longer locks the whole screen.
+* Fix: Stopped or edited Workspace replies no longer come back duplicated.
+* Fix: A streamed reply was rebuilt when it finished, reloading its images.
+* Fix: Dev Tools no longer polls the server every second while open.

 = 3.8.0 (2026/09/18) =
 * Add: Models API Pro module, so coding agents and OpenAI-compatible apps can use your site's AI models with one key, with usage tracked in Insights.